jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/queuedof.md

 * Arguments:
   * `_projectId` is the ID of the project to get the queued funding cycle of.
 * The view function can be accessed externally by anyone, and internally by the contract.
-* The function does not alter state on the blockchain.
+* The view function does not alter state on the blockchain.
-* The function overrides a function definition from the `IJBFundingCycleStore` interface.
+* The function overrides a function definition from the [`IJBFundingCycleStore`](../../../interfaces/) interface.
 * The function returns a [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md).

 ### Body